-Councils of experts:
+Councils of experts of the Republic of Slovenia for:

+- General education

+- Vocational and technical education

+- Adult education

-- Council of the Republic of Slovenia for General Education - Council of the Republic of Slovenia for Vocational and Professional Education - Council of the Republic of Slovenia for Adult Education - Council of the Republic of Slovenia for Higher Education (it addresses matters of higher vocational education to a certain extent).
+- Higher education (it addresses matters of short-cycle higher vocational education to a certain extent).

 Governance at institutional level

 The governance body of public kindergartens and schools is the council, and the management body is the head teacher.
 Kindergarten and basic school councils are composed of representatives of the founder, employees and parents, while councils of upper secondary schools also include representatives of students.
 The founder - municipality or state - participates in the governance of kindergartens and schools through representatives appointed to the council and directly in administrative procedures.
 Among other responsibilities, the council of a public kindergarten or school shall appoint and relieve from office head teachers, adopt the development plan, annual work plan and implementation report thereof.